The Formation of The Club

 - EXPULSION OF MEMBERS

-- a) Any member who shall be suspended by the Kennel Club shall ipso facto cease to be a member of the Club.
+- a) Any member who shall be disqualified under Kennel Club rule A11.j.(9) shall ipso facto cease to be a member of the Club.

 - b) If the conduct of any member shall, in the opinion of the General and Field Trial committee acting in unison, be injurious or likely to be injurious to the character and interests of the Club, the Committee may, at a meeting the notice convening which includes as an object the consideration of the member, determine that a special General Meeting of the Club shall be called for the purpose of passing a resolution to expel the member.
 Notice of the special General Meeting shall be sent to the said member giving particulars of the complaint and advising the member of the date, place and hour of the meeting so that the member may attend and offer an explanation.
 If, at that meeting, a resolution to expel the member is passed by a two-thirds majority of the members present and voting, his name shall be erased from the list of members and he shall therefore cease for all purposes to be a member of the Club except that, within two calendar months of the date of the meeting, he may appeal to the Kennel Club upon and subject to conditions as the kennel club may impose.